 Make your dream vacation a reality

 Vacations are an amazing way to see the world and spend time with the people you love most, but don’t let the cost keep you from going or send you into debt.
-By using smart budgeting and travel hacking techniques, your affordable vacation may be just around the corner.
+By using smart budgeting, mobile wallets and travel hacking techniques, your affordable vacation may be just around the corner.

 This article originally appeared on Due.com.